youennf/audio-session/explainer.md

 The AudioSession is the main interface for this API.
 It can have the following states:

- * active: the AudioSession is allowed to play sound.
+ * active: the AudioSession is playing sound.
- * suspended: the AudioSession is not allowed to play sound, but can resume when it regains focus.
+ * suspended: the AudioSession is not playing sound, but can resume when it regains focus.
- * inactive: the AudioSession is not playing sound or not allowed to play sound, and will not regain focus unless it requests audio focus again.
+ * inactive: the AudioSession is not playing sound.

 The page has a default AudioSession which is used by the user agent to automatically set up the audio session parameters and request and abandon audio focus when media elements start/finish playing on the page.
 This session is created automatically by the user agent when the page is loaded.